Eric-Guo/octopress/source/resume/index.markdown

 ##### Work as a Business Systems Analyst, working scope including:

-* MES system customize/enhanced/tuning and daily support
+* MES system customize/enhanced/tuning and daily support (also training support engineer)
 * MES Integration with SAP
-* Each manufacturing step recipe program logic implement
+* Each manufacturing step recipe program logic implement and maintain
-* Travel Card in Crystal Report
+* Travel Card in Crystal Report and new rewrite it in Rails 4
 * Design from scratch for some SDSS non-critical application in Ruby & Rails like Spare Part and Paper-Less forms

 #### 2007/06~2009/06 @ Technology Resource Group Ltd.